splendidbits/alt-tab-chrome/README.md

 A lightweight Chrome extension that enables fast switching between the <u>*current*</u> and <u>*last viewed*</u> tabs, without having to cycle though every tab in the window.

-This a simplified, renamed fork, originally created by [harshayburadkar](<https://github.com/harshayburadkar/clut-chrome-extension>).
+This a simplified fork originally created by [harshayburadkar](<https://github.com/harshayburadkar/clut-chrome-extension>).
 It removes analytics tracking, and simplifies some code.
+It is distributed under the MIT license.